Unleash/unleash/website/docs/feature-flag-tutorials/rails/implementing-feature-flags-rails.md

 #### Setup DB

-(SQLite, no additional dependencies required.)
+This repository uses SQLite, so no additional dependencies are required.

 Run the migration